 The highest source of zinc is in fresh oysters 148.7mg per 3.5oz and the next highest zinc abundant food is pumpkin seeds at 7.5mg per 3.5 oz.
 Zinc is smaller quantities is in most beans and nuts.
 If you are very low in zinc, don’t eat zinc containing foods, or have problems absorbing zinc, you may need to supplement with it to get your stores up.
 The zinc supplement I use for my clients is Zinc-Zyme, made by Terrain Zyme.
 It is exceptionally potent, containing Zinc Arginate which supports immune function and helps to protect against free radical damage and containing Zinc Glycinate for the greatest absorption capability (whereas, Zinc Picolinate is difficult to absorb).
 It contains a blend of digestive enzymes and bitters to improve absorption.
 And it contains copper to balance zinc (too much zinc depletes copper and too much copper depletes zinc).I don’t eat oysters, so I make sure to eat plenty of pumpkin seeds and beans to keep my zinc levels up.
 One of my favorite ways to get a lot of zinc is to make Pumpkin Seed Pesto.
 It is great as a spread, dip, and sauce.
 Besides being high in zinc, it is an excellent source of magnesium, vitamin E, and essential fatty acids.
 Raw pumpkin seeds (I toast them in this recipe) also support a healthy prostate.

-[…] http://www.nourishedhealth.com […]
+[…] https://www.nourishedhealth.com […]

-[…] http://www.nourishedhealth.com […]
+[…] https://www.nourishedhealth.com […]

-[…] http://www.nourishedhealth.com […]
+[…] https://www.nourishedhealth.com […]

 […] Gluten Intolerant?
 How are Your Zinc Levels? | Nourished Health – People with celiac disease or gluten intolerance have been found to have malabsorption. … Zinc Deficiency Symptoms … If you are very low in zinc, don’t eat zinc containing foods, … […]